 • Execution and exposure of the initiative: 5 marks

-Once the jury has scored the initiatives reflected on the blogs, plus the scores of the objective test a list of schools whose teams become winners, finalists or are amongst the top three teams per region
+Once the jury has scored the initiatives reflected on the blogs, plus the scores of the objective test a list of schools whose teams become winners, finalists or are amongst the top five teams per region

 , will be published on the website of the Contest.
 In case the initiative(s)/activity(ies) and the results of the test fail to reach a minimum quality in a particular Autonomous Community or City, the Jury will be able to declare the Contest void in this Autonomous Community or City.